Kim Il Sung and Kim Jong Il badges: History

-Badges bearing the portrait of Kim Jong-il appeared in 1982, and many started to wear one alongside their Kim Il-sung badges.
-The first badge containing both Kim Il-sung and Kim Jong-il appeared in the 1980s, but is different from the present double badge reserved for security services cadres.
-Kim Jong-il badges were discontinued in the 1990s following his alleged remark: "How can I be presented on the same level as our sole 'sun', Kim Il-sung?".
-In 1992, in time for Kim Jong-il's 50th birthday, a pin with his face only reappeared.
+Badges bearing the portrait of Kim Jong Il appeared in 1982, and many started to wear one alongside their Kim Il Sung badges.
+The first badge containing both Kim Il Sung and Kim Jong Il appeared in the 1980s, but is different from the present double badge reserved for security services cadres.
+Kim Jong Il badges were discontinued in the 1990s following his alleged remark: "How can I be presented on the same level as our sole 'sun', Kim Il Sung?".
+In 1992, in time for Kim Jong Il's 50th birthday, a pin with his face only reappeared.
 It, too, was unpopular due to his known reluctance to be elevated to the level of his father.
-Kim Jong-il badges began to be worn more widely only around the year 2000, with a renewed design, and badges featuring both Kims only recently.
+Kim Jong Il badges began to be worn more widely only around the year 2000, with a renewed design, and badges featuring both Kims only recently.

 The round designs were the oldest types.
-The very first round design in 1953 featured Kim Il-sung's side profile in military uniform, much like their Chinese counterparts.
+The very first round design in 1953 featured Kim Il Sung's side profile in military uniform, much like their Chinese counterparts.
 Kim's face from the front began to be used in the 1980s.
-Rectangular badges appeared in the 1980s and were at first reserved for those working in state security organizations.
+Rectangular badges appeared in the 1970s and were at first reserved for those working in state security organizations.
 The flag-shaped badges began to be made in the early 1980s.
 They featured a symbol related to a party, state, or youth organization.
 The one bearing the emblem of the Workers' Party became the most popular.

-After the death of Kim Jong-il in December 2011, party officials started to wear the Kim Jong-il badge next to the Kim Il-sung one.
+After the death of Kim Jong Il in December 2011, party officials started to wear the Kim Jong Il badge next to the Kim Il Sung one.
 Then, in April 2012, the double badge was reintroduced in its current form.

+In June 2024, in photographs from the 10th plenum of the WPK Central Committee, badges depicting only Kim Jong Un were first seen on the jackets of officials, although they had previously depicted previous leaders of the state.

-Badges with both leaders have been recently used by people traveling between regions as an item for bartering in the North Korean gray market.
+Badges with both leaders have been used by people traveling between regions as an item for bartering in the North Korean gray market.
 Previously, methamphetamine was used for bartering before various crackdowns made the practice hard.
 Badges eventually replaced drugs despite falling prices.
 In Pyongyang, too, where money and prized items are in short supply, the badges have value.